apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-This documentation system only loosely addresses how subprojects should be handled.
+This documentation system only loosely addresses how sub-projects should be handled.

 * It does not consider specific future documents, or a plan for refactoring duplicated content in existing documents.